xaur/decred-news/translating.md

 > - title image: g
 > - Spanish translation: h, i, j

 7\.
 Note whether the translation is full or partial.
 If partial, note what was covered or what was omitted.
-Put this note at the start or end of the document.
+Put this note at the start of the document.

 8\.
-When finished, submit your translation for listing on the [index](https://xaur.github.io/decred-news/) and [mirrors](https://xaur.github.io/decred-news/mirrors.html) pages.
-Either create a [pull request](https://github.com/xaur/decred-news/pulls), or create an [issue](https://github.com/xaur/decred-news/issues) or let us know in the [#translations](https://chat.decred.org/#/room/#translations:decred.org) room.
+When finished and published, submit your translation for listing in the global [index](https://github.com/decredcommunity/translations/blob/master/index.md) of Decred translations.

+Either create a [pull request](https://github.com/decredcommunity/translations/pulls), or post it in a [new issue](https://github.com/decredcommunity/translations/issues) (simpler), or just post the link in the [#translations](https://chat.decred.org/#/room/#translations:decred.org) Matrix chat room (simplest).

+The global [index](https://github.com/decredcommunity/translations/blob/master/index.md) file is the master source from which DJ's [index](https://xaur.github.io/decred-news/) and [mirrors](https://xaur.github.io/decred-news/mirrors.html) pages will be updated.
+Also, new issues of DJ source translations from the index.

 9\.
 Consider mirroring your translations in a GitHub repository.
 This will allow easy replication, increase censorship resistance and give other benefits (see [Why Git?](guidelines.md#why-git)).
 For example, see [Arabic](https://github.com/Insaf01/decred-journal-ar), [Chinese](https://github.com/DominicTing/DecredCNJournal) or [Spanish](https://github.com/DecredES/traducciones/tree/master/revista-decred) repositories.
 If you take this route, consider our [Git workflow](guidelines.md#git-workflow).
-If you need help with Git or GitHub, ask @bee for an invite to #git\_help room.
+If you need help with Git or GitHub, ask @bee for an invite to #git\_help Matrix room.

 10\.
 Coordinate with writers and other translators in [#translations](https://chat.decred.org/#/room/#translations:decred.org).
 Share your experiences: how long it took to make the translation, how big is your audience, what parts of DJ do they find more or less valuable.